Speculative realism: Transcendental nihilism

-Controversy about a "philosophical movement"
+Controversy over the term "philosophical movement"

 In an interview with Kronos magazine published in March 2011, Ray Brassier denied that there is any such thing as a "speculative realist movement" and firmly distanced himself from those who continue to attach themselves to the brand name:

 The "speculative realist movement" exists only in the imaginations of a group of bloggers promoting an agenda for which I have no sympathy whatsoever: actor-network theory spiced with pan-psychist metaphysics and morsels of process philosophy.
 I don't believe the internet is an appropriate medium for serious philosophical debate; nor do I believe it is acceptable to try to concoct a philosophical movement online by using blogs to exploit the misguided enthusiasm of impressionable graduate students.
 I agree with Deleuze's remark that ultimately the most basic task of philosophy is to impede stupidity, so I see little philosophical merit in a "movement" whose most signal achievement thus far is to have generated an online orgy of stupidity.

+While less critical, Tom Sparrow's affirms Brassier's criticism of the movement of "Speculative Realists" while providing a little more exposition to what speculative realism actually does as a style of thought.
+[F]ew thinkers do identify themselves as such.
+At the end of the day, however, self-identification is just as unhelpful for locating speculative realists as it is for validating phenomenologists.
+What counts are ontological commitments, the assertions of existence to which a philosopher commits himself or herself.
+Sparrow's point reflects his position that while many point to canonical "phenomenologists", in his reading of them, all of them betray the movement of phenomenology at times in their own thought.
+As such, while it is pragmatic to refer to a philosopher as a "phenomenologist", claiming they are completely committed to the phenomenological method does injustice to their commitments when they abandon what he believes is a strong idealist method for philosophical realism.
+Sparrow makes the case that like phenomenology, the speculative realist "movement" is more of a style of philosophy.